Location: Vaaredhdh Falhu

 Greetings to all reading,

-Before I give a full recap of the day, shout out to all of those that participated in my wake up scheme.
+Before I give a full recap of the day, shout out to all of those that participated in my wake-up scheme.
 As skipper today, I had the privilege of wake-up duty, which I most certainly took advantage of.
-I wanted to download Gorilla noises to blast on my Beats Pill, but forgot to ask Tom for hotspot access in time.
-Instead, I recruited Noah, Seth, Max, Fin, Robbie and Zac to help me record a soundtrack of the same calibre.
-We ended up recording a 60 second passage of primitive ape noises and kiwi birds.
+I wanted to download Gorilla noises to blast on my Beats Pill but forgot to ask Tom for hotspot access in time.
+Instead, I recruited Noah, Seth, Max, Fin, Robbie, and Zac to help me record a soundtrack of the same caliber.
+We ended up recording a 60-second passage of primitive ape noises and kiwi birds.
 It was hysterical, and even better was–come morning–watching everyone quickly transition from sleep to a state of pure confusion and concern while I roamed the cabin hallways with my speaker.

 Next came lunch.
 Amy, Sam, and Valentina prepared us some salad bowls with rosemary bread rolls.
-Following lunch, a crew of a few divers including Noah, Trey, Zac, and Fin went for a quick dip not far from Vela.
-During their dive Robbie, Angie and myself stayed back and finally did some laundry.
-The rest of the crew either chilled, watched Pirates of the Caribbeanon Lucia’s laptop, or did some work.
-Chess games were also in abundance today per usual.
+Following lunch, a crew of a few divers, including Noah, Trey, Zac, and Fin, went for a quick dip not far from Vela.
+During their dive, Robbie, Angie, and I stayed back and finally did some laundry.
+The rest of the crew either chilled, watched Pirates of the Caribbean on Lucia’s laptop, or did some work.
+Chess games were also in abundance today, per usual.

-Dinner followed, where were treated to bowtie pasta, soup and cheesy bread which really hit the spot.
-Dinner came to an end which signified squeeze time.
-I had been struggling to come up with a sufficient squeeze question all day, but ended up deciding on one last second.
+Dinner followed, where we’re treated to bowtie pasta, soup, and cheesy bread, which really hit the spot.
+Dinner came to an end, which signified squeeze time.
+I had been struggling to come up with a sufficient squeeze question all day but ended up deciding on one last second.
 I asked everyone which of their body parts they would converse with (granted the opportunity) and what they would say.
-I appreciated the fact that everyone actually gave this question the time of day as it was mostly on site and comical.
-After squeeze we cleaned up and proceeded onto Marine Bio, in which we created and scribed agendas for improving our environment in the wake of watching “A Life On Our Planet,” David Attenborough’s witness statement.
+I appreciated the fact that everyone actually gave this question the time of day as it was mostly on-site and comical.
+After the squeeze, we cleaned up and proceeded onto Marine Bio, in which we created and scribed agendas for improving our environment in the wake of watching “A Life On Our Planet,” David Attenborough’s witness statement.

 1. Noah free diving